pantheon-systems/documentation/source/content/relaunch.md

 </Alert>

 ## Prepare for Relaunch

-1. Log in to the new Pantheon Site Dashboard as an Admin, Team Member, or [Privileged User](/change-management#roles-and-permissions)
+1. Log in to the new Pantheon Site Dashboard as an [Admin, Team Member, or Privileged User](/change-management#roles-and-permissions).
-1. Open a second tab for the old Pantheon Site Dashboard
+1. Open a second tab for the old Pantheon Site Dashboard.
 1. In a third tab, log in to the domain's DNS service provider (e.g., Cloudflare, Amazon Route 53, etc.).
-1. Examine existing records pointing to Pantheon
+1. Examine existing records pointing to Pantheon.

   <Partial file="standard-dns-config.md" />